 During normal operation, your air conditioner removes excess humidity as it cools the air in your home.

 A fan blows warm indoor air from the room over the evaporator coil.
 The coil contains cold refrigerant, which absorbs heat from the air as moisture condenses on the coil.
 The condensation drips into the condensate pan before it drains away.
+Although sometimes an issue may arise, such as when your fan stops spinning, which requires an immediate system inspection.

 As a result, the system blows back cool, dehumidifier air into the indoor space, providing relief from the heat and humidity.
 Provided you run your AC unit regularly to maintain cool indoor temperatures, it should also effectively control humidity levels.